fabiooo4/CloudToDoList/README.md

 # Distributed To-Do List
-A responsive to-do list with back-end using Flask and front-end using SvelteKit
+A responsive to-do list with back-end using Deta cloud and front-end using SvelteKit.

+This is a variation of the [Distributed To-Do List](https://github.com/fabiooo4/DistributedToDoList) project, but this time instead of using a local database, it uses the Deta cloud to store the tasks and the users.
+In this project, the user can create an account, login and manage its own tasks, which differ from the tasks of other users.

 ## How to run
 1. Clone the repository